pavanrang/RAG_with_Agents/README.md

 - **Retrieval-Augmented Generation:** Harnesses advanced algorithms to retrieve and generate responses with unparalleled accuracy and context sensitivity.
 - **Intelligent Agents Integration:** Seamlessly integrates intelligent agents into the Q&A system, enabling dynamic and personalized interactions.
+- **Note Making capablity:** The agents can make notes.
+                           Eg: Make notes about Niagara falls
 - **Streamlit Interface:** Provides an intuitive and user-friendly interface powered by Streamlit for effortless querying and response retrieval.

 ## Usage